qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - hello my gmail accounts keep logging out and i have to keep logging in is there a fix or something that needs to be checked
 - hello after the new update gmail keeps logging off the account
 - my gmail keeps logging out please fix
-- gmail accounts keep logging tbsp
+- gmail accounts keep logging out
-- app keeps logging out of my configured gmail accounts tbsp
+- app keeps logging out of my configured gmail accounts frequently
 - the system keeps logging my gmail accounts out
 - why do my gmail accounts keep requiring me to log in again
 - love this app but gmail keeps logging me out